 Taking the BedPost Confessions format to indigenous communities in Edmonton, Alberta and upcoming shows across Canada, Dr. Kim TallBear (Sisseton-Wahpeton Oyate) created Tipi Confessions.
 As Kim notes, “decolonizing sexuality, sex positivity and healing more broadly, is key to curbing violence in our society in both Indigenous and non-Indigenous communities."
 We couldn't agree more and are thrilled to see BedPost Confessions sprouting across the country and beyond.

-Sadie Smythe is a writer, author of the memoir Open All the Way, an advocate for sexual freedom, owner of the mobile bartending company Drink Slingers and mother of a teenager.
+Sadie Smythe is a writer, author of the memoir Open All the Way, an advocate for sexual freedom, owner of the event bartending company Drink Slingers and mother of a teenager.
 Sadie holds degree in psychology, speaks on the subject of sober sex, and consults with couples in open relationships.
 She is a fierce advocate for people designing relationships that are right for them, irrespective of what others’ expectations are.
-More at Sadie's website.